lethal-guitar/StarfieldBattle/README.md

 But here's my rough plan for what I want to do with the code:

 * ~Get it to compile in modern MSVC~
-* Make it run better on Windows 10
+* ~Make it run better on Windows 10~ - accomplished via DxWnd
-* Run clang-format
+* ~Run clang-format~
+* ~Create a CMake project file to replace the Visual Studio solution~
 * Eliminate all compiler warnings
 * Remove dead code
 * Run clang-tidy